ARPOISE/ARpoise/php/dir/README.md

 The ARpoise directory has to be maintaned on www.arpoise.com.
 It contains a single "meta" layer, the Arpoise-Directory.
 The "**POI**s" of this layer define the name, url, attributes, and location of all the layers visible in ARpoise.
+Content creators who want to use ARpoise or AR-vos to deliver their 3D content via the apps, do not need to run this service.

 ## Functionality
 The ARpoise directory front end contacts this web service with the client's location as parameter.